LSHTM-ORK/ODK_Biometrics/README.md

 ### Scanning fingerprints in forms

 To setup a form to scan fingerprints the devices used for data collection will all need the app installed.
 It can be downloaded [here](https://github.com/chrissyhroberts/ODK_Fingerprints_Mantra/releases).
 The app integrates with ODK Collect's [External app widget](https://docs.opendatakit.org/form-question-types/#external-app-widget) using the `uk.ac.lshtm.keppel.android.SCAN` intent.
-An example form can be found [here](docs/form.xml).
+An example XML form can be found [here](docs/form.xml) and an XLS Form version can be found [here](docs/form.xlsx).

 ### Matching fingerprints